lfbergee/presentations/rendering.md

 | Next.js/Remix        |            Kinda the default choice            |
 | Astro/Deno Fresh     | You have a partial static partial dynamic site |
 | qwik                 | You like the bleeding edge, also mostly static |

 ---

--> # Wrapitup <-

-But we have a lot of tools we can use now
-So we can tailor our apps based on our customers needs without sacrificing the DX

----